OMerkel/Scrum-Card-Game/README.md

 transparent pouch) can be found for making the print-and-play game material durable without dealing to laminate each card.
 Fast exchange or introduction of new cards is possible this way.
+As another option TCGs (Trading Card Games) often come in card size with sleeves or deck protectors of 2-1/4 x 3-1/2 inch ( 57mm x 88mm sleeves ) that could be used to protect the cards.

 The cards are provided in editable form as a LibreOffice Impress document.
 The printed cards need to be cut when using normal paper.